 Once you have the veggies in there and salt and peppered, put the lid on and pop it in the oven for 3 hours.
 Seems like a long time, but it’s perfect, the veggies come out extra soft and flavorful and the meat is fork tender and sometimes, even starting to fall apart.
 YUM!

-At this point I remove the veggies into one container and the meat on to a plate that I cover with foil.
+At this point, I remove the veggies into one container and the meat onto a plate that I cover with foil.
 I keep all the drippings in the pan, add about a cup or so of water until it looks like the amount of gravy I will need, stir it up and then taste it to see if it is flavorful enough.
 If I feel that it needs it I add a little beef bullion.
 Another option would be to add a brown gravy packet.

 Once I get the flavor where I want it, I bring the water/dripping mixture to a boil.
 Then I whisk together about 1/3 cup of flour with some cold water until it is smooth.
 While stirring with a whisk I slowly add the water/flour mixture into the boiling gravy water.
 I continue whisking mixture and watch for it to start thickening. (you can use cornstarch and water if you prefer).
 Once it is thickening I turn down the temp to a simmer and stir it regularly.
-If it starts to look to thick I add a little more water, If it looks to thin, I make a little more flour/water mixture.
+If it starts to look too thick I add a little more water.
+If it looks too thin, I make a little more flour/water mixture.

 If you make the gravy with flour it needs to simmer for at least 10 minutes.
 If you use cornstarch it can be ready as soon as it thickens.

 Once the gravy is done it is time to eat!
 I can taste this meal just thinking about it and I am licking my lips.
 Next time you want to make a special meal for the people you love, Sunday or not, I hope you will give Mom’s Sunday Pot Roast a try!